HaxeFlixel/haxeflixel.com/src/documents/blog/08-openfl-5-compatibility-status-update.html.md

 ### drawTriangles()

-Last weekend I was busy with rewriting the `FlxStrip` and `FlxTrianglesData` classes which are responsible for rendering complex meshes having hundreds of vertices.
+Last weekend I was busy with rewriting the `FlxStrip` and `FlxTrianglesData` classes.
+They are responsible for rendering complex meshes having hundreds of vertices.
 As you may know, `FlxStrip` is a subclass of `FlxSprite`.
 It's only purpose was to call the `drawTriangles()` method with `vertices`, `uvs`, `indices` and `colors` arguments specified by the user.
 Now, it's become much more flexible and easier to use for prototyping.
-Each `FlxStrip` object has a `data:FlxTrianglesData` property which stores information about added vertices, but in addition to getters and setters for `vertices`, `indices`, etc., now has utility methods for adding a single vertex and a single triangle:
+Each `FlxStrip` object has a `data:FlxTrianglesData` property which stores information about added vertices.
+In addition to getters and setters for `vertices`, `indices`, etc., it now has utility methods for adding a single vertex and a single triangle:

 ```haxe
 var data:FlxTrianglesData = mySprite.data;